fhildeb/lukso-node-guide/7-monitoring/01-core-tools.md

 - **Blackbox Exporter**: Exporter that probes endpoints over a series of protocols such as HTTP, HTTPS, DNS, TCP, and ICMP, and provides detailed metrics on the results.
 In our case, it's used to monitor the ping time between the node machine and two DNS servers.
 This information can be crucial in diagnosing network-related issues.
 If the ping time is too long or the connection fails altogether, it could indicate network problems affecting your node's performance or its ability to stay in sync with the rest of the blockchain network.

 ### 7.1.2 Installing Core Tools

+Effective node monitoring is essential for maintaining a reliable and secure node and fostering trust within the blockchain ecosystem.
+Let's follow up with explaining the different tools and installing some core packages needed to download and execute such software.

 - **wget**: Utility for non-interactive download of files from the Web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
 It's particularly useful for downloading files from the command line, automating downloads, or when a graphical user interface is not available, like on our server installation.
 - **make**: Build automation tool that automatically builds executable programs and libraries from source code by reading files called Makefiles, which specify how to derive the target program.
 It's widely used in software development for compiling and linking source code files.